mollywang/NETS150_Project/readme.txt

 Twitter data surrounding 1-2 events each (for a total of 3-6 events) and cross reference it with the student body statistics that we gathered as a group.

+Group:
+- Collect demographic statistics from 4 large public state universities in each geographic region (South, West, Northeast, Midwest)

 Molly:
-- Collect demographic statistics from 4 large public state universities in each geographic region (South, West, Northeast, Midwest)
-- Identify 1-2 popular social events
+- Identify 1 popular social events
 - Parse Twitter data from date/time surrounding that event to find level of awareness
 - Conduct analysis as a group

 Aryaman:
-- Collect demographic statistics from 4 large private universities in each geographic region (South, West, Northeast, Midwest)
-- Identify 1-2 popular social events
+- Identify 1 popular social events
 - Parse Twitter data from date/time surrounding that event to find level of awareness
 - Conduct analysis as a group

 Julian:
-- Collect demographic statistics from 4 largest liberal arts colleges in each geographic region (South, West, Northeast, Midwest)
-- Identify 1-2 popular social events
+- Identify 1 popular social events
 - Parse Twitter data from date/time surrounding that event to find level of awareness
 - Conduct analysis as a group